 What’s more, via Total Brain Health, passion leads to a healthier brain by enhancing its neuroplasticity.
 It can also aid in preventing memory loss and helps maintain everyday intellectual skills.

 As if I need to remind you, when you’re healthier and happier, you’re more productive.
+Remember that being healthier and happier involves self-care, taking breaks when needed, and even taking a vacation now and then.

 It fuels your self-belief.